Can guinea pigs eat strawberries?

 Where Do Guinea Pigs Come From?

-They were domesticated by the Incas and used as a source of valuable meat and decorative purposes.
+Guinea pigs were domesticated by the Incas in the 5th millennium BC and used as a source of valuable meat and for decorative purposes.

 The people of the Mochica culture worshiped guinea pigs and depicted them in art.